vesparny/morpheus/content/pages/a-static-page.md

 ---
 type: page
 slug: a-static-page
-permalink: /a-static-page
 title: A static page
 ---

-#  hello from a static page
+#  Hello from a static page

 **this is a static page**